shannonkay/shannon-beautiful-jekyll/_posts/2023/2023-04-11-ReplyByEmail.md

 I remembered that you can configure a subject for a mailto link, and thought about how I could set my Jekyll blog up to fill in a subject based on the blog post title.

 I couldn’t quite remember the syntax for adding the subject to the mailto link, so I did a search.
 I found this nice [tool for creating mailto links](https://mailto.vercel.app).
 I added a prefix to the subject, and used the Jekyll templating for page title.
-I also used an iCloud “hide my” email address, to prevent my real email address from being scraped and spammed.
+I use a forwarding email address that I can change in case it starts getting spam.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="WNaQWxv" data-editable="true" data-user="shannonkay" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/shannonkay/pen/WNaQWxv">